SimMarkt/RL_Grid/README.md

 ```

 After setting up the Python environment and installing the necessary packages, you can adjust the environment, agent, and training configurations by modifying the YAML file in the `config/` directory.
-RL training is initiated by running the main script `rl_main_grid.py`.
+RL training is initiated by running the main script `rl_grid_main.py`.

 ### Using a Docker container

-To run **RL_PtG** as a Docker container, follow these steps to install and run the project:
+To run **RL_PtG** in a Docker container, follow these steps to install and run the project:

 ```bash
 # Clone the repository